JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 in this case `androidMain` and `iosMain`, has to provide actual platform-specific implementations for the expected declarations from the common source set.

-While building the code for a specific target, the Kotlin compiler will automatically substitute the expected declarations with the actual ones for this target.
+While building the code for a specific target, the Kotlin compiler will automatically substitute the invocation of the expected declarations with the invocation of the actual implementation for this target.

 1. When creating a project in Android Studio, you get a template with the `Platform.kt` file in the `commonMain` module: